Seq2seq (Sequence to Sequence) Model with PyTorch

 return source, target, pairs

-Another useful function that you will use is the converting pairs into Tensor.
+Another useful function that you will use is converting pairs into Tensors.
 This is very important because our network only reads tensor type data.
-It’s also important because this is the part that at every end of the sentence there will be a token to tell the network that the input is finished.
+It is also important because this is the part where, at every end of the sentence, there will be a token to tell the network that the input is finished.
 For every word in the sentence, it will get the index from the appropriate word in the dictionary and add a token at the end of the sentence.

 def indexesFromSentence(lang, sentence):